-Students would be expected to spend most of their time in South Africa, conducting their research at Africa Health Research Institute (AHRI).
+Students will be expected to spend most of their time in South Africa, conducting their research at AHRI.
 While in London, students will be expected to attend seminars, postgraduate club meetings and other UCL doctoral students’ events.

 Eligibility and conditions

 - Be domiciled in South Africa at the time of application.

 - Hold a letter of recommendation from a proposed supervisor at UCL*

 - Be working with AHRI already or hold an approved letter of support to complete a PhD at AHRI*